 What is the Dema storyline?

 Dema is a fictional city central to the band’s concept albums beginning with Trench.
-It serves as a metaphor for struggling with mental health, with the storyline concluding on 2024’s Clancy.
+It works as a metaphor for struggling with mental health, and the storyline concludes on 2024’s Clancy.

 The Bottom Line

-Twenty One Pilots turned outsider status into a superpower.
-By refusing to pick a lane, Tyler Joseph and Josh Dun built a sound and a fanbase entirely their own, soundtracking the anxieties of a generation.
-From a Columbus basement to global arenas, theirs is one of modern music’s most unlikely success stories.
+Twenty One Pilots never picked a lane, and that turned out to be the whole point.
+Tyler Joseph and Josh Dun built a sound and a fanbase that belong entirely to them, and it’s stuck with listeners working through their own anxiety and doubt.
+From a Columbus basement to sold-out arenas, theirs is one of the more unlikely success stories in modern music.